We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 In fact, a half-cup (86-gram) serving of cooked black beans provides around 1.8 milligrams of iron, or 10% of the DV (

 What’s more, studies have shown that beans and other legumes can reduce inflammation in people with diabetes.
 Legumes can also decrease heart disease risk for people with metabolic syndrome (

 Additionally, legumes may help you lose weight.
-They’re very high in soluble fiber, which can increase feelings of fullness and reduce calorie intake, and promote healthy gut bacteria, which influences weight, inflammation and risk of chronic disease (
+They’re very high in soluble fiber, which can increase feelings of fullness, reduce calorie intake, and promote healthy gut bacteria, which influences weight, inflammation and risk of chronic disease (

 To maximize iron absorption, consume legumes with foods high in vitamin C, such as tomatoes, greens, or citrus fruits.